 What Is Dental Disease?

 Periodontal disease is painful for your pooch and can lead to tooth loss and even life-threatening infection.
 Not only this, but bad teeth can also cause your pooch to have bad breath.
-So, if you’ve been trying to dodge kisses from your furry friend, or you’ve stopped enjoying cuddles with them, they could have bad teeth.
+So, if you’ve been trying to dodge kisses from your furry friend, or you’ve stopped enjoying cuddles with them, they could have bad teeth (or something worse).

 Why Is Brushing Your Dog’s Teeth Important?